PseudoOzone/Starfield/README.md

 Download and install the Processing IDE from Processing's website. (https://processing.org/)

 # Open in Processing
-Open the Starfield.pde & Star.pde file using the Processing IDE.
+Open the "Starfield.pde" & "Star.pde" file using the Processing IDE.

 # Run the Sketch
 Click the "Run" button in the Processing IDE, and experience the captivating starfield simulation!